urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/wt/wtls.md

           ==
     0

 This example shows how `?+` can fail.
-Our input icon must match the icon of our cases.
+Our input span must match the span of our cases.

 Equivalent to